DominicKavalary/PingMaker4/README.md

 - css
 - validate user input on forms, possibly keep doing it in the python script like do delay tests to see if delay is valid
 - - stress test
+- make it so python error writing writes to an errors collection which the status page can open up for viewers to view.
+Errors delete after a week